Collections & Services

 Local History/Genealogy Collection/Digitalized Indexed NewspapersThis collection is comprised of books, (mainly New England States), magazines, and microfilm.
 Newspapers are available in digital indexed images and also available on microfilm.
 Newspapers include: East Jordan News Herald (1902-1904), Charlevoix County Herald (1907-1953), East Jordan News Herald (1956-1967), Charlevoix County Press (1978-1991), East Jordan Journal (1992-2003), The Citizen Journal (2003 - 2009) and Charlevoix County Press (2009 - 2011) which all are able to print to the public copier for 20 cents a copy.
 It is also possible to save pages to a CD.Ancestry Library database service for genealogy is available to our patrons.
 In library use only.

-Obituary Requests and FeesPatrons may visit the library and view an obituary on microfilm.
-Prints from the microfilm are 20 cents per page.
-Obituary requests may be submitted by mail or email.
-Requests with name and date of death of person your looking for should be submitted to:ATTN: GenealogyJordan Valley District Library PO Box 877East Jordan, MI 49727Please include your contact information so staff may call or email if there is a question about the request.
-A fee will be implemented for services.
-If more in-depth research is required, we will provide the requestor with a list of other suggested resources.
+Obituary Requests and FeesPatrons may visit the library and view obituaries on microfilm or through digital newspapers in the library.
+Prints from the microfilm are 20 cents per page and digital prints are 10 cents per page.
+Requests can be sent via email or mail.Name and date of death of person you are looking for should be submitted.
+Include your contact information so staff may call or email if there is a question about the request.
+Requests sent by email to :

 Internet AccessDownload the Computer Use Agreement (requires Acrobat Reader) to use the library's computers.
 Wireless Internet Service is available in the library as well as in the parking lots during library hours.
 Connection is automatic with no password required.
 Connect to JVDL.